jefedigital/sim-ev-chargers/README.md

  # sim-ev-chargers

-sim-ev-chargers is a Python application that simulates electric vehicle charging stations to analyze charging patterns and infrastructure requirements.
+This is a demo of discrete event simulation, modeling a point-to-point electric vehicle charging network using SimPy.

 ## Installation